 Numbers 24 presents the royal eschatological deliverer in the likeness of Moses in at least two ways.
 First, and as noted, just as the narrative introduces Moses in Pharaoh's third attempt to destroy Israel, so the royal eschatological deliverer appears the third time Balak and Balaam try to destroy Israel (24:7-10, 15-19).
-Second, just as God used Moses to bring Israel out of Egypt (Exod 3:10; Num 23:22), so God will bring the royal eschatological deliverer out of Egypt (Num 24:8).68 In these ways, Balaam's oracles cast the royal eschatological deliverer in Num 24 in the likeness of Moses.
+Second, just as God used Moses, whom Num 23:21 likely depicts as a king, to bring Israel out of Egypt (Exod 3:10; Num 23:22),70 so God will bring the royal eschatological deliverer out of Egypt (Num 24:8).71 In these ways, Balaam's oracles cast the royal eschatological deliverer in Num 24 in the likeness of Moses.

 And yet, we have maintained that Moses in Exod 1:7-2:2 is set on analogy to the woman's offspring from Gen 3:15.
 Thus, Num 24 comparing the royal eschatological deliverer to the promised offspring of Gen 3:15 is to be expected.
-Like the promised offspring who will crush the serpent's head, the royal eschatological deliverer is a skull crusher: "A star from Jacob will tread, and a scepter from Israel will arise, and he will smite the corners of Moab and the crown of the head of all the sons of Seth" (Num 24:17b).69
+Like the promised offspring who will crush the serpent's head, the royal eschatological deliverer is a skull crusher: "A star from Jacob will tread, and a scepter from Israel will arise, and he will smite the corners of Moab and the crown of the head of all the sons of Seth" (Num 24:17b).72